 - Mass Bay Lines - 617-542-8000

 If you're staying in a Boston hotel for July 4th, keep in mind that several offer spectacular views - although you need to request a room with a river view on a higher floor when making your reservations, and confirm the view.
 Public spaces in many of these hotels may also offer terrific views.

-In the event of lightening or strong wind, personnel would need to be evacuated from the barges in the river where the fireworks are launched, and the lightening could pose a danger for the crowds of spectators along the riverbanks as well.
+In the event of lightening or strong wind, personnel must be evacuated from the barges in the river where the fireworks are launched, and lightening could pose a danger for the crowds of spectators along the river banks as well.

 As anyone from Boston or elsewhere in New England knows, our July weather can be tricky...cloudless blue skies one moment can morph into a dramatic thunderstorm the next.

 Boston Insider Tip: What Happens When a Severe Storm Strikes on July 4th?